meera/apilogicserver-react-admin-genned/README.md

 # Multi-page, Multi-Table Application

-Observe the following screens created from the [sample database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database):
+Observe the following screens created from the [sample database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database), in the subsections below.

 ## Customer List